logrange/website/blog/introduction.md

 - Easy to run and configure.

 Logrange allows to persist every machine-generated data in one place with the purpose to perform comprehensive analysis of the data afterwards.

+### Talk to us!
+If you want to learn more about Logrange and its use cases, take a look at our [website](https://logrange.io).

+If you need to have all logs from your system in one place, please do not hesitate to [contact us](https://www.logrange.io/#contact-us) or send us an email (mail@logrange.io).